SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 Although this violates exclusive access to memory the compiler can prove that memory safety is preserved.
-The two stored properties don't interact in any way, so overlapping writes to them can't cause a problem.
+The two stored properties don't interact in any way, so overlapping write accesses to them can't cause a problem.

 .. note::